 Why is it so important?

 Treatment for critical illnesses is expensive!
 While management of the illness is generally already covered under most health insurance policies in Singapore, this does not account for the loss of income while you undergo treatment and recovery.
-Managing and recovering from cancer can be a lengthy process.
+Managing and recovering from cancer, for instance, can be a lengthy process.
 Firstly, there are the therapies to consider, sometimes in addition to surgery.
-Then there is the cost of diagnostic testing, rehabilitation, monitoring and ongoing follow-ups to the doctor until you’re in the clear and back to your healthy self.
+There’s also the cost of diagnostic testing, rehabilitation, monitoring and ongoing follow-ups to the doctor until you’re in the clear, and back to your healthy self.

 Who needs critical illness insurance?

-Everyone!
-Regardless of whether you are young or old, single or with dependents.
-A good rule of thumb is that if you have others who rely on you financially or practically, then critical illness cover is a must.
-If you were hospitalised tomorrow, how would your family cope?
-It’s important to make adequate plans, so if it does happen, the people you’re responsible for and love the most will have one less thing to worry about.
+If you were to be hospitalised tomorrow, how would your family cope?
+A good rule of thumb is that, if you have others who rely on you financially or practically, then critical illness cover is a must.
+It’s important to make adequate plans so that if you do become ill, the people you’re responsible for and love you the most will have one less thing to worry about.